 Buffing the paint on your car or truck can be a scary job if you think about it.
-Take a tool that spins a pad very fast and press it on your car.
-Press too hard or use it at the wrong angle and you could cause more damage than help, but do it correctly, and you could really make that new (or old) paint pop!
-Below we put together 10 tips on techniques and what products to use and when to use them.
+In essence, you’re taking a tool that spins a pad very fast and pressing it on your car.
+Press too hard or use it at the wrong angle and you could cause more damage than help.
+But if you do it correctly, you can really make that new (or old) paint pop!
+Below we put together 10 car buffing tips on various techniques, what products to use and when to use them.
 Whether you’re buffing your car paint to get rid of light scratches, take off years off oxidation build-up or just prepare for a fresh waxing and polishing, follow these tips to ensure a great finish every time.